tartieret/DevSitePortfolio/content/pages/contact.md

 Template: contact
 save_as: contact.html

- I'm currently taking on freelance work.
-If you are interested in hiring me for your project please use the form below to get in touch.
+I am always happy to chat about clean energy technologies, industrial energy efficiency, web development and machine learning.
+Please use the form below to get in touch.
 Want to know how I work and what I can offer?
-Check out my <a href="projects.html">project case studies</a> and <a href="resume.html">resume</a>.</p>
+Check out my <a href="resume.html">resume</a>.</p>